Travis Scott and Drake sued over deadly concert | DW | 08.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Amid reports of drug spiking and chaotic security, Houston police is investigating the stampede at the rap concert that killed 8 people and injured many more.
+Amid reports of drug spiking and chaotic security, Houston police are investigating the stampede at the rap concert that killed 8 people and injured many more.

 Rappers Travis Scott and Drake are being sued following the Astroworld Festival tragedy for "inciting mayhem."